-It aims to help maintain children and young people within their family environment and to provide support to relatives who have taken on the responsibility of care for another family member’s child or young person.
+It supports children to stay within their family environment and provides support to relatives who have taken on the responsibility of care.

-Kinship Carers provide the love and care that children so desperately need, as well as providing them with a safe environment,· a positive sense of family, helping soften the trauma of being separated from their parents and helping to maintain contact with their extended family.
+Kinship Carers provide the love and care that all children need, as well as providing them with a safe environment.
+They provide a positive sense of family, helping to soften the trauma of being separated from their parents and helping to maintain contact with extended family.